vimaki/colors_of_paintings/README.md

 test_get_primary_colors.py | Tests for module get_primary_colors.py
 test_image_creation.py | Tests for module image_creation.py
-.gitignore | A list of files and folders that do not need to be uploaded to the repository Procfile | Specifies the commands that are executed by the app on startup async_business_logic_call.py | A module is containing asynchronous access to the web application's business logic bot.py | A module is containing the logic of the Telegram bot
+.gitignore | A list of files and folders that do not need to be uploaded to the repository Aptfile | File for downloading dependencies on heroku Procfile | Specifies the commands that are executed by the app on startup async_business_logic_call.py | A module is containing asynchronous access to the web application's business logic bot.py | A module is containing the logic of the Telegram bot